fwdeveryone/email-parsing-api/README.md

 6. Create an OAuth client ID:
     1. Under 'Application type', put 'Desktop application'.
     2. Download the client secret file, and save it into the same folder as this script under the name 'credentials.json'
-7. Add the ID of the Gmail thread you want to retrieve to the `THREAD_ID` variable.
+7. Edit the `python-api-demo.py` file, and add the ID of the Gmail thread you want to retrieve to the `THREAD_ID` variable.
     1. You can get the thread ID by running this js snippet in the Chrome developers console while viewing a Gmail thread:
           `document.querySelector('[data-legacy-thread-id]').getAttribute('data-legacy-thread-id')`
+8. Run the script with: `python3 python-api-demo.py`